 Parsimonious Advances in Children’s Early Sociability (PACES)

-The PACES Project is a strengths-based behavior resiliency program that provides school-based intervention services for preschool children with significant social and emotional needs.
-We evaluate the implementation of evidence-based treatments for young children with behaviors recognized as challenging and train teachers to support children’s generalization of skills to the classroom and other school settings.
-Our pilot study was supported by an internal seed grant and our project is currently under review for external funding.
+The PACES Project is a strengths-based behavior program that provides school-based intervention services for preschool children with autism and significant social and emotional needs.
+We evaluate the implementation of applied behavior analysis (ABA) treatments for young children with behaviors recognized as challenging and train teachers to support children’s generalization of skills to the classroom and other school settings.
+Our pilot study was supported by an internal seed grant.
 MSU Study ID: STUDY00004541

 Families Voices': Early Childhood Suspension and Expulsion